-Table 6e below displays the number of total teacher candidates enrolled in the teacher preparation programs for the past five years.
-Total enrollment data includes both new enrolled candidates as well as program completers in the same academic year to provide a full picture of the teacher preparation programs' enrollment.
-There has been an increase for both alternative routes - 68 percent for Alternative IHE-based and 100 percent for Alternative LEA-based.
-However, there has been a small decline (by one percent) for the Traditional route between 2014-15 and 2018-19.
+Table 6g below displays total enrollment in the teacher preparation programs for the past five years.
+Data include both enrolled candidates as well as program completers in the same academic year to provide a full picture of total enrollment at teacher preparation programs.
+There have been significant increases for both alternative routes - 42.7 percent for Alternative IHE-based and 93 percent for Alternative LEA-based.
+There has been a small increase (by 2.6 percent) for the Traditional route as well.
+When all three routes were combined, there has been an increase of 3,500 candidates (by 10.8 percent) between 2015-16 and 2019-20.